Rio Tinto to pause lithium mine in Serbia after protests -report

 The mining group wants to develop the mine near Loznica in the western Jadar river valley to extract lithium, a vital ingredient for batteries for electric vehicles, while another product, borates, are used in solar panels and wind turbines.

-But last week Loznica's municipal assembly scrapped a plan which would allocate land for the project.
+But last week Loznica's municipal assembly scrapped a plan that would have allocated land for the project.

 "We want to call for a public dialogue, to acquaint residents with all aspects of our project," Beta quoted Prodanovic, who is CEO of Rio Sava Exploration, as saying.